Standing before a crowd of more than 500 supporters in Gainesville, Nathan Deal on Friday announced his "quest to be elected governor of Georgia."

 Dawson County Board of Commissioners Chair Mike Berg was named, last Saturday, as the local elected official of the year by Georgia's 9th Congressional District Republican Party.

 G.L.
-Pete Gilleland Council Chambers at city hall
+Pete Gilleland Council Chambers, city hall K. New Business

 The G.L.
 Pete Gilleland Chambers at city hall